 A good goal is to aim for at least 150 minutes per week of moderate-to-vigorous exercise like brisk walking.
 Include two sessions a week of strength training as part of your exercise routine.
-If you haven't exercised in awhile, walking is a great way to slowly build your fitness.
+If you haven't exercised in a while, walking at a brisk pace (you can talk, but not sing) is a great way to slowly build your fitness.

 Talk to your provider to make sure your exercise program is safe for you.
 Depending on how well-controlled your diabetes is, you will need to prevent and monitor for problems with your eyes, heart, and feet.
-Also, learn how to take your medicines when you exercise or how to adjust the dosage of medicines to prevent low blood sugar.
+Also, learn how to take your medicines when you exercise or how to adjust the dosage of medicines, such as insulin, to prevent low blood sugar.

 Myth: I have borderline diabetes, so I don't need to worry.